Doguinho311/colorz-c/README.md

 # colorz-c
-A k-means algorithm to create palletes, made for fun and for learning C.
+A k-means algorithm to create palletes, made for fun and for learning C using the library stb_image for image processing: https://github.com/nothings/stb/tree/master.

 The algorithms creates a random seed on the image and 17 more other cluster points based on the most "distance" on RGB-spectrum between this point and the previous ones while ignoring really bright or really dark points.